-Maximum learning group sizes (inclusive of students and staff) STAGE 1 STAGE 2 STAGE 3 STAGE 4 STAGES Elementary: no limit Middle: no limit Secondary: no limit Elementary: 60 Middle: 60 Secondary: 120 Elementary: 30 Middle: 30 Secondary: 60 Elementary: 30 Middle: 30 Secondary: 30 Elementary: 0 Middle: 0 Secondary: 0
+STAGE 1 STAGE 2 STAGE 3 STAGE 4 STAGES Elementary: r Middle: no lin Elementary: 30Middle: 30 Elementary: 30 Middle: 30 Elementary: 0 Middle: 0 Secondary: no o limit • Secondary: 120 Secondary: 60 Secondary: 30 Secondary: 0

 - Each school will develop a learning group plan (cohort). - The site-based cohort plan will be orientated and trained to all staff members prior to the return of students. - The cohorts may change each term.